ewanbarr/beanfarmer/README.md

   --nchannels NCHANNELS
                         Number of channels
-  --nchunks NCHUNKS     Number of sample chunks to process in a batch --nwarps_per_block NWARPS_PER_BLOCK
+  --nchunks NCHUNKS     Number of sample chunks to process in a batch --check_correctness   Verify results against C++ implementation.
-                        Number of warps per block.
-[NOTE: Currently there is a bug that means tests only pass when this is set to 32.]
-  --check_correctness   Verify results against C++ implementation.
   --channel_bandwidth CHANNEL_BANDWIDTH
                         Bandwidth of each channel being processed.
 Used to